serious-scribbler/MicroSetup/README.md

 You validator has to accept a dict as an argument (this will contain the configuration for you to validate) and **return** `True` when the validation was successfull or `False` when the validation failed.

+The server is shutdown during validation, so you can freely use wifi during your validation, as long as you disable it after your use.

 #### Starting the server